Burma campaign: Thai army enters Burma

 In accordance with the Thai military alliance with Japan that was signed on 21 December 1941, on 21 March, the Thais and Japanese also agreed that the Karenni State and Shan States were to be under Thai control.
 The rest of Burma was to be under Japanese control.

 The leading elements of the Thai Phayap Army under General J. R. Seriroengrit crossed the border into the Shan States on 10 May 1942.
-Three Thai infantry division and one cavalry division, spearheaded by armoured reconnaissance groups and supported by the Royal Thai Air Force, engaged the retreating Chinese 93rd Division.
+Three Thai infantry divisions and one cavalry division, spearheaded by armoured reconnaissance groups and supported by the Royal Thai Air Force, engaged the retreating Chinese 93rd Division.
 Kengtung, the main objective, was captured on 27 May.
 On 12 July, General Phin Choonhavan, who would become the Thai military governor of the occupied Shan State later in the war, ordered the 3rd Division of the Phayap Army from the southern part of the Shan State to occupy Karenni State and expel the Chinese 55th Division from Loikaw.
-The Chinese troops could not retreat because the routes to Yunnan were controlled by Axis forces and many Chinese soldiers were captured.
+The Chinese troops could not retreat because the routes to Yunnan were controlled by Axis forces, and many Chinese soldiers were captured.
 The Thais remained in control of the Shan States for the remainder of the war.
 Their troops suffered from supply shortages and disease, but were not subjected to Allied attacks.

 Allied setbacks, 1942–1943

 Indian troops move ammunition in very muddy conditions whilst on the road to Tamu, 1943.

 The Japanese did not renew their offensive after the monsoon ended.
 They installed a nominally independent Burmese government under Ba Maw, and reformed the Burma Independence Army on a more regular basis as the Burma National Army under General Aung San.
 In practice, both government and army were strictly controlled by the Japanese authorities.

 On the Allied side, operations in Burma over the remainder of 1942 and in 1943 were a study of military frustration.
 Britain could only maintain three active campaigns, and immediate offensives in both the Middle East and Far East proved impossible through lack of resources.
 The Middle East was accorded priority, being closer to home and in accordance with the "Germany First" policy in London and Washington.

-The Allied build up was also hampered by the disordered state of Eastern India at the time.
+The Allied buildup was also hampered by the disordered state of Eastern India at the time.
 There were violent Quit India protests in Bengal and Bihar, which required large numbers of British troops to suppress.
 There was also a disastrous famine in Bengal, which may have led to 3 million deaths through starvation, disease and exposure.
 In such conditions of chaos, it was difficult to improve the inadequate lines of communication to the front line in Assam or make use of local industries for the war effort.
-Efforts to improve the training of Allied troops took time and in forward areas poor morale and endemic disease combined to reduce the strength and effectiveness of the fighting units.
+Efforts to improve the training of Allied troops took time, and in forward areas, poor morale and endemic disease combined to reduce the strength and effectiveness of the fighting units.